 About the Northern Beaches Symphonic Wind Ensemble

-The next major concert of the Northern Beaches Symphonic Wind Ensemble will be held on Sunday April 8 at 3pm in the Pittwater High School Auditorium, Mona St, Mona Vale.
+The next major concert of the Northern Beaches Symphonic Wind Ensemble will be held on Sunday the 18th September at 3:00pm at Pittwater High School.

 Tickets can be purchased at the door.
 Prices are $10 Adult, $5 Concession and $25 Family.